 Visit Plugins > Show/Hide Author from the left sidebar to manage the settings.

-Decide from which part of the site, you want to hide the author name.
-Uncheck a page type to hide author names from them.
-If you have deselected Posts type, author name won’t appear in any of the blog posts.
+Choose a post type on which you want to show (not hide) the author name.
+The plugin will automatically hide author names from the unchecked post types.
+If you have deselected Posts checkbox, visitors won’t see author names in any of your posts.

-To manage the part for individual pages, go to the next option and check Individual pages check box.
+To manage the settings for individual pages, go to the next option and check Individual pages option.
 Now you will get a new panel in the WordPress post editor.